 - a.
-The budget for the performance of court-related functions is developed according to Section 28.36, Florida Statutes. - 1) On or before June 1, the proposed budget is prepared, summarized, and submitted to the Clerk of the Court Operations Corporation in the manner and form prescribed by the corporation.
+The budget for the performance of court-related functions is developed according to Section 28.36, Florida Statutes. - On or before June 1, the proposed budget is prepared, summarized, and submitted to the Clerk of the Court Operations Corporation (CCOC) in the manner and form prescribed by the corporation.
 The proposed budget must provide detailed information on the anticipated revenues available and expenditures necessary for the performance of the court-related functions listed in Florida Statute s.
-28.35(3)(a) of the Clerk's office for the County fiscal year beginning October 1. - 2) The budget must be balanced such that total estimated revenues equals or exceeds total estimated expenditures.
+28.35(3)(a) of the Clerk's Office for the County fiscal year beginning October 1. - 2) The proposed budget must be balanced such that total estimated revenues equals or exceeds total estimated expenditures.
 Such revenues include revenue projected to be received from fees, service charges, costs, and fines for court-related functions during the fiscal period covered by the budget.
 The anticipated expenditures must be itemized as required by the corporation.

-NOTES TO SCHEDULES OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL
+HILLSBOROUGH COUNTY, FLORIDA CLERK OF THE CIRCUIT COURT REQUIRED SUPPLEMENTARY INFORMATION (UNAUDITED) NOTES TO SCHEDULES OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL